1024inc/engineering-blog/eng-paths/staff_engineer.md

 </td></tr>
 <tr><td>

-Sr Staff Engineer
+Staff Engineer

 </td></tr>
 <tr><td  markdown="1">

-- Communicates the awesomeness of Beyond's tech community externally via talks and blog posts.
-Identifies areas that Beyond can share effectively with the outside world and guides the creation of content and communication around these areas
+- Multiplies the effectiveness of others by facilitating cross-team work
+- Primarily acts as a multiplier by building systems, authoring tools, or introducing policies or patterns that raise the level of productivity of the entire org
+- Listens and guides debates to help reach decisions, drives commitment and accountability; clearly communicates and backs to all stakeholders
-- Sets long-term strategic technical direction, able to look ahead 12-18 months, identify the areas of greatest need across Beyond, create plans to improve them, and build teammates and exec buy-in around the plan
+- Sets medium-term strategic technical direction, able to look ahead 6 months, identify the areas of greatest need across the engineering org, create plans to improve them, and build teammates and exec buy-in around the plan
-- Seen as a role model and mentor to every technical member of the team
-- Serves as the main technical advisor for and works directly and closely with senior management
+- Serves as a technical advisor and works closely with senior management

 </td></tr>
 </table>